 One fine body…

-Born and raised in southern Ontario, I received bachelor degrees in Pure Mathematics and Sociology from the University of Waterloo and graduate degrees in Sociology from McMaster University.
+Born in southern Ontario, I received undergraduate degrees in Pure Mathematics and Sociology from the University of Waterloo and graduate degrees in Sociology from McMaster University.
 I am past holder of a New Investigator career award from the Canadian Institutes of Health Research, an Early Career scholar award from the Peter Wall Institute for Advanced Studies, a Senior Scholar career award from the Michael Smith Foundation for Health Research and a Killam Research Fellowship from UBC.